 The Trump Administration is expected to increase the scope of the site visit program to cover more nonimmigrant categories.
-The Administration is reportedly planning to issue an executive order on employment-based immigration programs in the near future that would expand the program in several key respects.
+The Administration is reportedly planning to issue an executive order on employmentbased immigration programs in the near future that would expand the program in several key respects.
 The draft order would direct DHS to immediately revive the Benefits Fraud Assessment program, which could result in a sharp increase in site inspections.
-Within six months after the order is issued, the Administration is expected to expand the L-1 site visit program to include L-1B specialized knowledge nonimmigrants, whether they applied under their employer's corporate blanket petition or were beneficiaries of individual L-1 petitions at USCIS Service Centers.
+Within six months after the order is issued, the Administration is expected to expand the L-1 site visit program to include L-1B specialized knowledge nonimmigrants.
 Within two years, expansion of the FDNS program to all immigration categories is expected.